motopress/mp-restaurant-menu/readme.txt

 ### E-commerce settings

-The plugin will deliver the perfect WordPress restaurant online ordering experience to your customers thanks to these free tools:
+The MotoPress WordPress food ordering plugin will deliver the perfect WordPress restaurant online ordering experience to your customers thanks to these free tools:

 * PayPal and Cash on Delivery payment methods integrated for free.
-* Test payments to check how the system works before running it on the live website.
+* Test payments to check how this food and drink menu system works before running it on the live website.
 * Guest shopping and by registered customers.
-* Quick and smooth checkout process.
+* WP restaurant with quick and smooth checkout process.
 * Order statuses to help customers track the status of their purchase (cooking, shipping, shipped).
 * Customizable email templates (confirmation, payments, notifications) to send to both website restaurant administrators and shoppers.